 Extracts from both plants were found to kill microcolonies of Borrelia burgdorferi and inhibit the division of the planktonic form, even at low concentrations (0.03-0.5 percent).
 In fact, just a single 7-day treatment with 1 percent Ghanaian quinine could completely eradicate the bacterium.
 Amazingly, it did not regrow, even under optimal conditions.

-So if someone like me — who plans to spend a lot of time outdoors — wants to feel like I’m doing something that could lessen my risk of contracting Lyme (in addition to wearing lightweight clothing to my ankles and wrists), would choosing a resveratrol supplement that contains Japanese knotweed make sense?
+So if someone like me wants to feel like I’m doing something “extra” that could lessen my risk of contracting Lyme (in addition to wearing lightweight clothing to my ankles and wrists), would choosing a resveratrol supplement make sense?

 I’m going to take resveratrol anyway, so why the heck not?

-But you would see it as Polygonum cuspitadum.
-And according to the information I read at examine.com — an independent educational organization that analyzes nutrition and supplement research — most of the benefits attributed to Japanese knotweed may actually just be benefits of its resveratrol content.
+According to the information I read at examine.com — an independent educational organization that analyzes nutrition and supplement research — most of the benefits attributed to Japanese knotweed are likely because of its resveratrol content.

 Stay safe this summer!